 You may not experience your exhaustion as anxiety, because it has been operating in the background for so long that it feels normal.
 But the body keeps score: the tension in your shoulders, the difficulty sleeping, the feeling that you cannot fully rest even when you have nothing to do — these are signs that the system is overextended.

-Burnout, in this context, is not just about doing too much.
-It is about being too much for everyone else while having too little access to what you need for yourself.
+Burnout here is not just about doing too much.
+It is about being the steady one for everyone else while having too little room for yourself.

 How therapy can help

-Therapy for this pattern is not about becoming less caring or less reliable.
-It is about expanding the range of who you are allowed to be — in your relationships and with yourself.
+Therapy for this pattern is not about becoming less caring.
+It is about widening the range of who you get to be, in your relationships and with yourself.
 At Peace Love Wellness, our approach is relational, which means the therapeutic relationship itself becomes a place to practice something different.

 In individual therapy, this work might include:

 For many people, therapy is the first relationship where they are not the one holding everything.
-That experience — of being genuinely held, without having to perform strength or provide care in return — can be quietly transformative.
+Being met that way can be quietly transformative.

 When to seek support